 Home Health Services and Medicare

 Medicare Part A (Hospital Insurance) and/or Medicare Part B (Medical Insurance) covers eligible home health services including Intermittent skilled nursing care, Physical therapy, Speech and language pathology services.

-For Medicare, you can get 100% of the costs covered if your doctor deems skilled rehabilitation or nursing services necessary for the short term.
+You can get 100% of the costs covered if your doctor deems skilled rehabilitation or nursing services necessary for the short term and writes and order for it.

 Question: Are home health services covered by Medicaid?